swainechen/chenlab-training/sysadmin/system.md

 ```

 The next module, `PDL::Parallel::threads`, is required for `lacer`.

-_Until recently (Feb 2022) this has a little bug that required some tweaking, documented [here](https://github.com/run4flat/PDL-Parallel-threads/issues/1)._
+_N.B.: Until recently (Feb 2022) this module had a little bug that required some tweaking, documented [here](https://github.com/run4flat/PDL-Parallel-threads/issues/1).
+As of version 0.04, however, it compiles and installs cleanly with just the commands below._
 ```
 sudo su -
 cnapm PDL::Parallel::threads